-This course is aimed at those students who have achieved well in Year 10 and who know that they wish to pursue a career that requires chemistry and/or physics / biology / earth science.
+This course is aimed at all general ability students entering from Year 10 and who may wish to pursue a career that requires chemistry and/or physics / biology / earth science.
 Such careers include engineering, medicine, architecture, pilot and more.

 The course consists of units from the separate Level One Chemistry and Science subjects and provides a sound preparation for Level 2 Physics, Chemistry, Biology and Earth and Space courses.